Dimension-free Wasserstein contraction of nonlinear filters: Introduction

-Our overall aim is to obtain bounds on Wasserstein distance between differently initialized filtering distributions, say $\pi_{k}^{\mu},\pi_{k}^{\nu}$ in terms of distance between $\mu$ and $\nu$, and find conditions under which the former distance decays as $k\to\infty$ at a rate which does not depend on the dimension of the state-space $\mathbb{R}^{p}$.
-The question of under what conditions the filtering distributions forget their initial condition has been approached using a variety of techniques, see \cite[Chap.
-4]{crisan2011oxford} for an overview.
-The topic of dependence on dimension has received attention only quite recently, motivated by the increasing importance of inference problems involving high-dimensional stochastic processes.
+The filtering problem \textendash{} computing or approximating the distributions (\ref{eq:filter_defn_k}) \textendash{} appears across Bayesian statistics, machine learning and signal processing \cite{harrison1999bayesian,murphy2012machine,douc2014nonlinear} and a broard literature on its mathematical analysis has developed \cite{crisan2011oxford}.
+The question of under what conditions the filtering distributions are stable with respect to their initial condition has a rich history and has been addressed using a wide variety of techniques, an overview of the field is given in \cite[Chap.
+4]{crisan2011oxford}.

-Recent contributions such as \cite{kleptsyna2008discrete,douc2010forgetting,gerber2017stability} study the rate of forgetting in total variation distance and $V$-norm, and the rate estimates obtained there depend on the constants associated with minorization-type conditions for the signal process.
-However such constants, and therefore the rate estimates based upon them, typically degrade with the dimension of the state-space.
-Infinite-dimensional filtering is treated in \cite{tong2014conditional}, where stability results are obtained involving weak convergence and the notion of local ergodicity, which pertains to the mixing properties of finite-dimensional components of the infinite dimensional signal process, conditional on the observations.
-The results hold under mild conditions and do not quantify the rate of convergence.
-For signals with certain spatio-temporal mixing properties, \cite{rebeschini2015can} provides local, quantitative filter stability results which do not degrade with dimension as part of their particle filter analysis.
+Relatively recent results from \cite{kleptsyna2008discrete,Douc2009,douc2010forgetting,gerber2017stability} are applicable to the model class described above, or some instances thereof, under appropriate technical conditions.
+They establish quantitative bounds on the total variation distance, or a weighted version thereof in \cite{gerber2017stability}, between differently initialized filtering distributions and obtain rate estimates which depend on constants associated with minorization-type conditions for the signal process.
+However such constants, and therefore the rate estimates obtained from them, typically degrade with the dimension of the state-space.
+The emphasis of the present work is on identifying techniques and assumptions which allow this issue to be overcome.

+Also recently, infinite-dimensional filtering has been treated in \cite{tong2014conditional}, where stability results are obtained involving weak convergence and the notion of local ergodicity, which pertains to the mixing properties of non-Markovian, finite-dimensional components of an infinite dimensional signal process, conditional on the observations.
+The results hold under very mild conditions which cannot be expected to yield a particular rate of convergence.
+As part of a study of particle filters for signals with certain spatio-temporal mixing properties, \cite{rebeschini2015can} uses the Dobrushin comparison theorem to obtain quantitative filter stability results with respect to local variation norms, which do not degrade with dimension.